Protocol and the Control Hidden Inside Decentralization

 These are not neutral wrappers around intelligence.
 They shape what the system can remember, which tools it may invoke, how it identifies a user, what counts as an allowed request, when a human must approve an action, and how an institution can audit what happened afterward.

-The agentic internet intensifies the issue.
+The agent-native internet intensifies the issue.
 When software agents browse, negotiate, purchase, schedule, submit forms, write code, and operate other software, protocols become behavioral law.
 The important control point may not be the visible chatbot.
-It may be the permission token, browser automation interface, MCP server, API gateway, payment rail, logging standard, or policy file that decides what counts as a valid action.
+It may be the permission token, browser automation interface, MCP server, A2A agent card, API gateway, payment rail, logging standard, or policy file that decides what counts as a valid action.

 Resistance and Its Limits